Create a Patio Bowl Pond

 Stunning tall variety with glossy arrow-shaped leaves and large white flowers in summer that look like white candle-flames with a yellow spathe (central structure within the flower).
 Feature often at the RHS Chelsea Flower Show.

-Known as ‘Apache beads’ this variety has beautiful white scented flowers and broad, dark green leaves.
+This variety has beautiful white scented flowers and broad, dark green leaves.
 An easy-care perennial, little maintenance is required.

 How to… create this water-feature